coolzhao/Geo-SAM/README.md

 ### Download SAM Checkpoints

-SAM model checkpoints should be downloaded in advance, and three versions (huge, large, base) are available.
+SAM model checkpoints should be downloaded in advance, and three versions (huge, large, and base) are available.
 The large version "vit_l" is recommended to try first.
 You need to specify the model type that matches the checkpoint version.
 Using the following links to download the checkpoints.

 - `vit_h`: [ViT-H SAM model.](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth)
 - `vit_l`: [ViT-L SAM model.](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_l_0b3195.pth)